 Prepare for rain

 When the rain starts to fall, you may retreat under your tarp or into your tent.
-Have a few other activities to hand, like board games, books, or a few episodes of your favorite series downloaded onto your phone.
+For these rainy days, it’s great to have a few indoor activities on hand, like board games, books, or a few episodes of your favorite series downloaded onto your phone.
 And don’t forget to bring extra charging blocks or an off-grid power block to keep your electronics powered up.

 Bring a survival kit